 Peanut Brittle

-The best place to experience the Cordilleran culture is by going to Tam-awan Village.
-Most of the things you will see here.
-You could also pay to learn the basics of some arts like solar drawings, paintings, sculptures and you can also have your face drawn on the spot.
-You could also pay to sleep inside the huts or hike around the village for free.
-And you can experience Igorot culture in Wright Park.
-You can take a picture of yourself in Igorot attire or take pictures with local elders.
+You could pay to sleep inside the huts or hike around the village for free.
+You can also experience Igorot culture in Wright Park.
+You can take a picture of yourself in Igorot attire or take photos with local elders.
 You can also buy Igorot handicrafts as a souvenir for your visit.

 Where to Eat in Baguio